View a PDF version of this fact sheet.

 How is measles spread?

-Measles is spread by direct contact with nasal or throat secretions of infected people, or, less frequently, by airborne transmission.
+Measles is spread when an infected person breathes, coughs, or sneezes.
 Measles is one of the most contagious of diseases.

 What are the symptoms of measles?

 Measles symptoms generally appear in two stages.
 In the first stage, the individual may have a runny nose, cough and slight fever.
 The eyes may become reddened and sensitive to light, while the fever consistently rises each day.
-The second stage begins on the third to seventh day, and consists of a temperature of 103° to 105°F. and a blotchy red rash lasting four to seven days.
+The second stage consists of a temperature of 103° to 105°F and a blotchy red rash lasting four to seven days.
 The rash usually begins on the face and then spreads over the entire body.
-Little white spots known as “Koplik spots” may also appear on the gums and inside of cheeks.

 How soon do symptoms appear?